SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 In general, `execute` methods are simple, because they do not have enough knowledge about the state of the application to know what to do.
 Therefore they often delegate to the application.

 As a general design advice, do not define application logic in a command.
-A command is just a representant of this behavior.
+A command is just a representative of this behavior.

 #### SaveMailCommand